djbowen95/Come-Rain-or-Shine/README.md

 - Display in the HTML

 ### Wednesday
--

 ### Thursday

+### Friday
+- Get data for 5 future days, including UV
+- Write data, in boxes, to the HTML
+- Save icons + get them to appear in the HTML

+### Saturday
 - Retrieve user input
+- Store previous searches in local storage
 - Change page display based on the location picked by the user

-### Friday
-- Responsively design website
-- Store previous searches in local storage

-### Saturday
-- Complete project (at least to a submittable standard)
+- Design CSS (at least to a submittable standard)

 ### Full task list